Getting Started

 Create Performance Tests

-"""Count the number of even numbers in an array."""
+"""Sum the squares of the numbers in an array."""

 for x in arr: